3DStreamingToolkit/3DStreamingToolkit/README.md

 ## How to build

-> If you don't wish to build the application yourself, you can download our latest build [here](https://github.com/CatalystCode/3dtoolkit/releases/latest).
+> If you don't wish to build the toolkit yourself, you can download our latest build [here](https://github.com/CatalystCode/3dtoolkit/releases/latest).

 These steps will ensure your development environment is configured properly, and then they'll walk you through the process of building our code.